Juank628/Rails-recipe/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

 Live demo is available [here](https://kitchen-recipe-rails.onrender.com).
+Unfortunately live demo is unavailable due to not having paid server on render.

 <!-- GETTING STARTED -->